South Africa Diplomatic Profile

 Top Enemies

-South Africa's closest allies are Namibia, Lesotho, China, Angola, and Mozambique.
+South Africa's closest allies are Namibia, Lesotho, China, Brazil, and Angola.
 South Africa's most adversarial relationships are with Israel, Rwanda, Afghanistan, North Korea, and Myanmar.

 Global Relations